Geolid/phpcs/README.md

  - No unused imports (`use` statements).
  - Add leading \ before function invocation to speed up resolving.
  - Only one use per line for traits.
+ - Parameters with a default null value needs ? before type declarations.

 ### naming